WHAT IS VET STUDENT LOANS?

 HOW DO I ACCESS A VET STUDENT LOAN?

-Note all applications are signed electronically and the application will be treated as having been signed if the communication contains:
+The application is completed electronically and the application will be treated as having been signed if the communication contains:

 The Academy will issue an invoice 14 days prior to the census day for each unit of study.
 You will also receive a VET Student Loan Fee Notice 14 days before course commencement.